filecoin-project/filecoin-docs/docs/mine/mining.md

 In the current implementation, the focus is mostly on storage miners, which sell storage capacity in exchange for FIL.
 The below sections discuss how to initiate, maintain and receive rewards for a storage miner.

+### Coming from another ecosystem?

+First, welcome!
+For those coming from Proof-of-Stake or Proof-of-Work development communities, there are a number of concepts and considerations that are unique to Filecoin.
+While this page provides an overview of the concepts related to mining in particular, more introductory information on what Filecoin is and how it works can be found in [introduction section](/introduction/) of this manual, or head over and try out some related [ProtoSchool tutorials](https://proto.school/#/tutorials)!

 ## Hardware recommendations

 The current recommended system specifications for operating a storage miner are: